-Risk assets have had a tough year given the record movements in interest rates after a prolonged period of cheap money which has, along with the Eastern European conflict and Chinese Covid zero policy caused multidecade inflation levels globally.
-Earnings expectations will come down as interest rates bite, but valuations remain attractive.
+Risk assets have had a tough year given the record movements in interest rates after a prolonged period of cheap money and a sudden increase in inflation.
+Earnings expectations will come down as interest rates and cost-of-living pressures rise, but valuations remain attractive.
 The key catalyst to unlocking the value will be the peak of interest rates, which is wholly dependent on the inflationary expectations globally.

-Much of the rerating of South African equities happened in 2021 and now the delivery of earnings is crucial.
+We have been stress testing the cash flows and balance sheets of the companies we own.
+In an inflationary environment it is also critical that companies have the pricing power that strong brands confer.
 In uncertain times, diversification and risk management are of utmost importance.
 We remain focussed on stock selection and long-term value creation.